patrikx3/angular-compile/README.md

 [//]: #@corifeus-header:end

-# AOT + JIT
+# AOT + JIT mix
-Mixing pure JIT (anything) + AOT at the once is not support by Google.
+Mixing pure JIT + AOT at the once is not support by Google.
+There some use cases that work with JIT, but for pure dynamic component construction is not working right now in v4 and this implementation uses that.

 ## Reference
 https://github.com/angular/angular/issues/16033#issuecomment-294537684
 https://github.com/angular/angular/issues/15510
 https://github.com/angular/angular/issues/11780

+# JIT
+There are no issues.

 # Use case
-Dynamic compile HTML string for Angular 2+.
+Dynamic compile HTML string for Angular v4.

 ## Install